Active Self-Semi-Supervised Learning for Few Labeled Samples: Related Work

 \subsection{Active Learning}

-Most semi-supervised learning techniques select labeled samples by random stratified sampling\cite{zhang2021flexmatch,li2021comatch}.
+Most semi-supervised learning techniques select labeled samples by random stratified sampling~\cite{zhang2021flexmatch,li2021comatch}.
 As the number of labels decreases, the gap between labeled and unlabeled sample distributions increases, which worsens the performance of semi-supervised learning.
-It is a straightforward idea to fuse active learning techniques to fill in the gap. \textbf{Active learning} assumes that different samples have different extents of influence on model accuracy.
+It is straightforward to fuse active learning techniques to fill in the gap. \textbf{Active learning} assumes that different samples have different extents of influence on model accuracy.
 When we can only afford to label a fraction of samples, choosing samples with higher values to label can result in a more accurate model.
-Selecting more informative samples to annotate by defining the model's uncertainty about the samples based on a manual metric \cite{lewis1994heterogeneous, gal2017deep, yang2017suggestive} or learning indicator \cite{sinha2019variational, yoo2019learning} is one approach that has been explored in the literature.
-Selecting samples so that the labeled samples can better cover the entire feature space is the other main idea of active learning \cite{sener2018active, mahmood2021low}.
+One popular active learning approach selects samples for labeling based on the uncertainty of model predictions, with uncertainty measured using metrics like entropy~\cite{lewis1994heterogeneous}, BALD~\cite{gal2017deep} or learning indicator \cite{yoo2019learning}.
+Another approach aims to select representative samples for labeling.
+For example, Coreset selects samples that are least similar to the features of already labeled samples~\cite{sener2018active}.
+However, this method can easily identify outliers.
+To address this, some studies have explored selecting samples from high-density regions to avoid the influence of outliers~\cite{wu2019cost,wang2022cost,settles2009active}.

-\subsubsection{Active strategy for Semi-Supervised Learning}
+\subsubsection{Active Strategy for Semi-Supervised Learning}